-Back when we were living in the U.S., we'd check the weekly grocery store circulars for specials, cut the Sunday paper coupons, and buy everything else at Wal-Mart and Sam's Club.
+Back when we were living in the U.S., we’d check the weekly grocery store circulars for specials, clip coupons from the Sunday paper, and buy everything else at Wal-Mart and Costco.
 Low price and convenience.
 Get in and get out.

 But that was then.
 Once we moved to a world with no Wal-Mart and no coupons, we discovered the wonderful world of local markets.
 Every country has them, of course.
-When we moved into our apartment in Cuenca, our favorite quickly became Feria Libre, Cuenca's largest indigenous market.
+When we moved into our Cuenca apartment, our favorite quickly became Mercado Feria Libre, Cuenca Ecuador’s largest indigenous market.